wp-plugins/polymer-components/readme.txt

 = Can I create my elements? =

-Yes, you can use the *polymer-element* tag in posts and pages included the script block.
+Yes, you can use the *polymer-element* tag in posts and pages also with script blocks.

 == Screenshots ==